 In 2020, I took on the weeklybeats.com challenge of producing a piece of music every week for entire year.
-It's ambitious, especially for me, whose primary focus is growing as a software engineering manager and who only dabbles in music as a hobby.
+Ambitious, especially for me, whose primary focus is growing as a software engineering manager.

-My routine basically starts on a Sunday night, after the previous weeks upload and submit cutoff at 4pm.
-I'll unpatch my modular synth, reset my hardware sequencer and decide what my focus will be for the upcoming week.
+My routine would start on a Sunday night, after the previous weeks upload cutoff at 4pm.
+I'd unpatch my modular synth, reset my hardware sequencer and decide what my focus will be for the upcoming week.

-I'd often want to build on an aspect of the previous weeks track, a particular sound or time signature, or maybe something to do with the mixing and mastering process.
+I'd often build on an aspect of the previous weeks track, maybe a particular sound or time signature, maybe the mixing and mastering process.
 Sometimes I'd be learning a new piece of gear.
-I'd start playing around, and if nothing clicks, I'll hang it up for the day, knowing that when I come back to it later on in the week it will be a state where I can just pick it up and start having fun.
+I'd start playing around, and if nothing clicks, I'd hang it up for the day, knowing that when I come back to it later it will be a state where I can just pick it up again and start having fun.

-Next I'd usually spend one more session throughout the week playing around and pulling things together, focusing on a part or two and how they work together.
-I'd shoot for about a minute and a half of music, which after intro, transitions, and outro would bring it to two minutes, which I learned it optimal when you want to make it easy for other people to appreciate your work!
+I'd spend one session pulling things together, focusing on a part or two and how they work together.
+My goal was a minute and a half of music.
+Adding an intro, transitions, and an outro would bring it to two minutes.
+I wanted to make it easy for other people in weeklybeats to appreciate my tracks.

-On Sunday morning after breakfast and a run I'd come back to my track and get it ready for release.
+Sunday morning would be spent getting the track ready for release.
 Usually that means a bit of tweaking and mixing and eventually some simple mastering to boost the volume while keeping some of the dynamics.
-I'm far from a master at this, but I definitely progressed throughout the year.
+I definitely improved on this throughout the year.

 Of course, not every week was like this.
-There were many weeks where I just didn't have the time at all, and others where I just didn't have the will.
-All in all, I managed to get 34 tracks released for the year, which ain't bad, in my opinion.
+There were weeks where I didn't have the time, and others where I didn't have the will.
+All in all, I managed to get 34 tracks released for the year, which ain't bad.

-The best part was the comments and feedback I'd receive from others.
-The community is so caring and encouraging, exemplifying "review culture".
-The veterans were generous with their time, and the neophytes were excited to learn.
+My favourite part was the comments and feedback I'd receive from others.
+The community is so caring and encouraging, exemplifying a positive review culture.
+The OGs were generous with their time, and the neophytes were excited to learn.

 Spending the year focused on producing a track every week resulted in a much more optimized pipeline for recording, mixing, and mastering.
 Getting to know the other participants and being witness to their progression became a massive source of inspiration for me.